Deep Dive into the Uses of Shatavari

 Taste and effects on Doshas

 The Shatavari plant has a bitter and sweet taste.
-It is said to be nourishing, cooling and soothing in nature.
+It is said to be nourishing, cooling, and soothing in nature.
 Among the doshas, Shatavari balances the Vata and Pitta Dosha.
 However, overconsumption of Shatavari can result in an increase of the Kapha Dosha in our body.
 So, those who have a predominant Kapha constitution need to be a little cautious while taking this herb.

-Medicinal Uses of Shatavari
+Shatavari Medicinal Uses

 Shatavari has been used by Ayurvedic practitioners for many years.
 It is said to be an adaptogenic herb.
 Such herbs help your body cope with physical and emotional stress.
 Let us understand the various medical uses of Shatavari.